-- PLAXIS 2D Version 2015.02 - PLAXIS 3D Anniversary edition (AE.01)
+- PLAXIS 2D Version 2018.0 - PLAXIS 3D Version 2018.0

 Geometry: A dynamic analysis is carried out to identify the natural frequencies of a free vibrating dam.
 The dam is 45.0 m high and has a 157.5 m wide base.
-The slope at its left side equals 2:1 (horizontal:vertical) while the one at the right side equals 1.5:1.
+The upstream (left) slope is 2:1 (horizontal:vertical) while the downstream (right) slope is 1.5:1.
 The base of the dam is fixed in all directions and the rest of the dam is allowed to vibrate only in the horizontal direction by use of prescribed line displacements (fixed in vertical direction).
-A static point load is acting horizontally at the left side of the crest.
+A static point load is acting horizontally rightward at the crest.
 The model geometry is presented in Figure 1.

 In PLAXIS 3D the model is extended by 1 m in the y-direction (plane strain conditions).
 Prescribed surface displacements are used in order to force the dam to vibrate only in horizontal direction.
-The default viscous dynamic boundaries in y-direction are changed to None.
+The default viscous dynamic boundaries in y-direction are set to None.